 Resisting Element Type

-WALL : Click the [Use a Wall] button to define a wall as a resisting element.
+Walls: Use the Walls tab to define a wall as a resisting element.
 The wall must be rectangular in plan and must have a non-zero height.
-The selections for "Fix" and "Pin" will alter the equation used to calculate deflection in BOTH directions of the wall (unless the option is selected to "Force all MINOR AXIS Stiffnesses to ZERO").
+The selections for "Fix" and "Pin" will alter the equation used to calculate deflection in BOTH directions of the wall (unless the option is selected to "Consider all minor axis wall stiffnesses to be negligible").
 Using the entered height, length, thickness, and modulus of elasticity for bending and shear, the module will calculate the bending and shear stiffness of the wall and report the deflection for a unit 1 kip applied load.

-COLUMN : Click the [Use a Bending Member] button to define a column as a resisting element.
+Bending Members: Use the Bending Members tab to define a bending member (such as a column) as a resisting element.
 This will be a linear member whose stiffness is specified simply by its X and Y axis moments of inertia.
-You must also provide a value for the modulus of elasticity of the column for bending.
-Finally, you must make a fixity selection, which dictates the equation used to calculate deflection in BOTH directions of the column (unless the option is selected to "Force all MINOR AXIS Stiffnesses to ZERO").
-Using these settings, the module will calculate the bending stiffness of the column and report the deflection for a unit 1 kip applied load.
+You must also provide a value for the modulus of elasticity of the Bending Member for bending.
+Finally, you must make a fixity selection, which dictates the equation used to calculate deflection in BOTH directions of the member (unless the option is selected to "Consider all minor axis beam stiffnesses to be negligible").
+Using these settings, the module will calculate the bending stiffness of the member and report the deflection for a unit 1 kip applied load.

-Use the [Add] and [Delete] buttons to add a new resisting element or delete the one currently highlighted in the list.
+Use the [Add Element] and [DeleteElement] buttons to add a new resisting element or delete the one currently highlighted in the list.

 Element Data